blawson69/LootGenerator/README.md

 * **[--import](#--import)**

 ## --show
-This command is the meat of the script.
-It generates loot based on the DMG Treasure tables (plus the Mundane Items) and can be modified by various parameters.
+This command is the meat of the LootGenerator script.
+It generates treasure based on the DMG Treasure tables (plus the Mundane Items) and can be modified by various parameters.
 Each parameter begins with double dashes and uses a colon to separate the command from its contents.
 The `--show` command must follow `!loot`, but the following parameters can be called in any order.

 #### --type
 *Mandatory.* There are 2 general types of loot: *Individual* and *Horde*.
-There are also 4 levels based on the Challenge Rating (CR) of the monster/NPC from which the loot is coming: level 1 for CR 0-4, level 2 is CR 5-10, level 3 is CR 11-16, and level 4 is CR 17 and higher.
+There are also 4 treasure levels based on the Challenge Rating (CR) of the monster(s)/NPC(s) from which the loot is coming: level 1 for CR 0-4, level 2 is CR 5-10, level 3 is CR 11-16, and level 4 is CR 17 and higher.
 The type and level are given together.
-For instance, passing `--type:Indiv1` will generate Individual loot for CR 0-4. `Horde2` will generate Horde loot for CR 5-10, etc.
+For instance, passing `--type:Indiv1` will generate Individual loot for CR 0-4. `--type:Horde2` will generate Horde loot for CR 5-10, etc.

 #### --Loc
 *Optional.* This command is used to provide the name of the place where the loot was found.
 By sending `--loc:Pirate's Chest` you make the header read "Loot from Pirate's Chest".
 By default, the dialog sent to chat will display a simple header of "Loot".